-The University president exemplifies the Truman spirit by engaging with students at every possible opportunity—from Coffee with the President events where any member of the campus community can ask questions about issues facing the University to a starring role in fun video messages sent to students.
+Our University president exemplifies the Bulldog spirit by engaging with the Truman community at activities like Coffee with the President, casual events where any member of the campus community can ask questions about issues facing the University.

-The curiosity that fuels Truman’s intellectual pursuits produces knowledgeable alumni, questioning, learning, understanding, and expanding a shared knowledge base in a wide range of industries and professions.
-They pursue lives as capable professionals, engaged citizens, and supportive colleagues.
+The curiosity that fuels Truman’s intellectual pursuits produces accomplished alumni — people using their skills and knowledge to find better solutions for a wide range of industries and professions.
+With a network of 62,000+ alumni, the Truman family is pursuing lives as capable professionals, engaged citizens, and supportive colleagues all around the world.

-All across campus, helpful staff can tell you all sorts of information about Truman and answer questions ranging from the location of the best group-study areas in the library to hours for the Rec Center to types of financial aid, including scholarships and work study.
+All across campus, helpful staff can tell you all sorts of information about Truman and answer questions ranging from the location of the best group-study areas in the library to hours for the Student Recreation Center to types of financial aid, including scholarships and work study.

 Having professors who are completely committed to teaching makes your education at Truman one that is personal, impactful, and rewarding.
 I can’t count the number of times that I’ve been deeply impacted by the immense care of the professors at Truman State!